The tool may be "free," but the hidden costs add up. Here's how.

 — Ronald Coase

-If you’ve worked around analysts for any length of time, you will inevitably hear the sarcastic question raised, “What do you want the numbers to be?”
+Indeed, if you’ve worked around analysts (or are one!) for any length of time, you will inevitably hear the question, “Well, what do you want the numbers to be?”

-Anytime you have decided on a given metric, you have asserted it’s validity as a basis for decisions.
-Depending on the metric, this can be problematic.
+Meanwhile, settling on a specific metric asserts it’s validity as a basis for decision-making.
+You are tied ot that metrics' built-in assumptions.
+Depending on the metric, this can be a problem.
 Metrics that aggregate data come with their own set of assumptions.
-For example, using averages without consideration for the nuances of the underlying data can lead to some strange outcomes.
-An excellent example of this is how by using average body measurements of pilots to design cockpits the Air Force put pilots in potentially deadly airplanes.
+For example, using averages without consideration for the nature of the underlying data can lead to bad decisions.
+For example, see how using average body measurements of Air Force pilots to design cockpits ended up putting those pilots in deadly airplanes—because the "average man" doesn't actually exist.

-An example to understand how the metrics provided affect your data quality.
-Consider bounce rate.
+For web analytics tools, bounce rate is a great example of how an assumed metric frames and limits the way you make decisions.
 Bounce rate captures what percentage of users land on a page only to say “Bye, Felicia!” and leave the site.

 Bounce rate, which is simple in theory, is complicated in application.
 For one, the “framing effect” built-in to bounce rate is that a high bounce rate is “bad.”
 However, given the number of single-page apps, dynamic pages with infinite scroll, and other common nuances within any given web site or application, bounce rate can be downright irrelevant as a standalone metric.
 By focusing on bounce rate, you have accepted the assumption that bounce rate as a useful metric on which to base decisions (WYSIATI).
 But in actuality, “it depends” — as is explicitly discussed in Google Analytic’s support documentation on Bounce Rate.

-Meanwhile, edge cases when it comes to online behavior are less the exception than the rule.
-Differences in devices, browsers, and operating systems, and other factors all combine to make results highly specific to individual users.
-How does a given analytics tool gather it’s data?
-If it uses sampling, the reliability of the sampling procedures can be an important consideration.
+When it comes to online behavior, edge cases are the rule.
+Differences in devices (laptops, tablets, mobile devices), browsers, and operating systems, and other factors all combine to make results highly specific to individual users.
+If a given web analytics tool uses sampling, you have to get comfort on the reliability of those sampling assumptions.

 Data quality matters.
 The cost of low quality data is making poor decisions that cost you time and money.
 “What you see is all there is” means that your analytics tool stack has a pile of answers ready for you, regardless of whether the answers are any good.
 If those answers are low quality (or unclear in suggesting what you should do), you find you have no choice but to do additional research through that tool or through looking to other analytics tools.